-The Iron Age is when we first find cemeteries of ordinary people's burials (in hole-in-theground graves) as opposed to the elaborate barrows of the elite few that provide our main records of burials in earlier periods.
+The Iron Age is when we first find cemeteries of ordinary people's burials (in hole-in-the-ground graves) as opposed to the elaborate barrows of the elite few that provide our main records of burials in earlier periods.

-The Celts at War.
+The Celts at War

 The Celts loved war.
-If one wasn't happening they'd be sure to start one.
-They were scrappers from the word go.
-They arrayed themselves as fiercely as possible, sometimes charging into battle fully naked, dyed blue from head to toe, and screaming like banshees to terrify their enemies.
+If one was not happening they would be sure to start one.
+They were scrappers (attaccabrighe).
+They arrayed themselves as fiercely as possible, sometimes charging into battle fully naked, dyed blue from head to toe, and screaming like banshees (arpiee) to terrify their enemies.

-They took tremendous pride in their appearance in battle, if we can judge by the elaborately embellished weapons and paraphernalia they used.
+They took tremendous pride in their appearance in battle, if we can judge by the elaborately embellished weapons and paraphernalia (equipment) they used.
 Golden shields and breastplates shared pride of place with ornamented helmets and trumpets.